publiccodenet/SpaceCraft/Notes/README-VISUALIZATION.md

 ## Overview

-CraftSpace employs specialized visualization strategies to handle the unique challenges of rendering thousands of items simultaneously while maintaining visual recognition and performance.
+SpaceCraft employs specialized visualization strategies to handle the unique challenges of rendering thousands of items simultaneously while maintaining visual recognition and performance.
 The system bridges traditional approaches to library browsing with cutting-edge computer graphics, enabling users to explore vast digital collections spatially, from bird's-eye views to detailed close inspection.

 The core visualization philosophy is based on: